-Once you narrow down the companies offering the plan(s) you are interested in, call or access their website for more information and/or to enroll, or contact a local insurance agent.
+Once you narrow down the companies offering the plan(s) you are interested in, call or access their website for more information and/or to enroll or contact a local insurance agent.
 Contact information for each company can be found in the back of this publication.

-Disclaimer: Some insurance companies submit their rates to the Kentucky Department of Insurance for comparison.
-You can access limited rating information for these companies on our website.
-These companies are responsible for accuracy.
+Disclaimer:.
 Please be aware that rates are subject to change.
 You should contact the company or a local insurance agent to verify rates.